ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/BLUETEAM.md

 1. **Identify the offensive traffic.**

-   - <u>Identify the traffic between your machine and the web machine:</u>
+   - **Identify the traffic between your machine and the web machine:**

         * Looking at the dashboard there was heavy traffic between source.ip: 192.168.1.90 and destination.ip: 192.1.105, port 4444